What is Start Me Up?

 You are free to spend your weekends as you please.
 Activities could include white water rafting, surfing, diving, swimming or volcano trekking.

-Can I connect with other interns before the placement starts?
+Can I connect with others before the placement starts?

 We can connect you with other interns ahead of time if you want so you can plan trips and excursions during your time away.